debops/debops/docs/ansible/roles/pki/acme-tiny-integration.rst

 If this file exists and it was modified less than two days ago, the :program:`pki-realm` script will not perform the request.
 If the file is older than two days, it will move the file out of the way and perform the request as usual.
-If you want to retry the request straightaway, you can just move :file:`acme/error.log` out of the way yourself.
+If you want to retry the request straight away, you can just move :file:`acme/error.log` out of the way yourself.

 How ACME certificates are managed